WDD 131: Dynamic Web Fundamentals

 Example screen shot of Book of Mormon chapter application

-This Book of Mormon application will be added upon in future learning activities.
-We start now with the interface and basic DOM assignments and build.
+This Book of Mormon application will be expanded upon in future learning activities.
+We will start by building the interface and implementing basic DOM manipulation.

-This app allows users to enter their favorite Book of Mormon chapters and display them on a list that is updated automatically on the screen.
-Entries can then be deleted from the displayed list.
+This app allows users to enter their favorite Book of Mormon chapters and display them in a list that updates automatically on the screen.
+Entries can then be deleted from the list.

 1. Create an HTML file named "bom.html" in the week02 folder.